Recommendations for installing Endpoint Protection on macOS Server

-- Symantec has not informally or formally tested SEP 11.x for Mac with Xsan or Xserve RAID.
-Symantec cannot recommend using SEP for Mac in this way.
+Symantec has not tested SEP with Xsan or Xserve RAID.
+Symantec cannot recommend using SEP for Mac at all in this way.

-- Never scan directories with database files (such as MySQL, FileMaker, etc.).
-You will want to exclude these directories.
+Exclude directories with database files (such as MySQL, FileMaker, etc).